tustin2121/James_Somerton_Transcripts/_videos/UiDcQnavKPI.md

 Because in spite of the fact that *Sk8* goes out of it’s<sup class="add">[sic: its]</sup> way to imply that multiple characters are in queer pairings, it also goes out of it’s<sup class="add">[sic: its]</sup> way to ‘confirm’ heterosexuality of one half of each couple.
 Either Reki’s random fawning over the girl in one episode for five minutes, or Joe’s chronic boob’d arm candy.

 Funnily — the implicit ship that there isn’t any heterosexuality confirmation is… the villain.
 The villain who openly admits to ‘loving’ underage skater-boys.
 Which happens to be a recurring pattern within… media.. in general.
 For decades!
 The gay predator: still at large in 2022.
 Even if the heroes are implied to be gay, the villain has the most pluasibly<sup class="add">[sic: plausibly]</sup> confirmed queerness.
-I’m not willing to say that this is carrying deliberate homophobic subtextual messaging, though there is a role that bigotry has in modern queer baiting.But when it comes to Adam from *Sk8* or Gozine from *Banana Fish*, their queerness, is much more explicit than that of our more understated heroes.
+I’m not willing to say that this is carrying deliberate homophobic subtextual messaging, though there is a role that bigotry has in modern queer baiting.
+But when it comes to Adam from *Sk8* or Gozine from *Banana Fish*, their queerness, is much more explicit than that of our more understated heroes.

 Compare and contrast to *Yuri!!!
 On ICE*.
 We’re already talking about Anime, might as well jump in.
 And yes, I’ve already talked about it, but that shouldn’t suggest I don’t have evolving feelings on it.
 I praised *Yuri on Ice* for it’s<sup class="add">[sic: its]</sup> subtle representation of queerness, and I thought it was a greater asset than it was a detractor.
 Could it have used a kiss…?
 Without <del>the</del><ins>an</ins> arm blocking the way?
 Yes.
 But *Yuri on Ice* was also missing a lot of the staples of the other gay-baits.
 Mainly, that there was no third-wheel heterosexual love intrest.
-And of characters who could be considered antagonists, Yuri-o softens as he begins to come into his budding, if only implied, attraction to Otabek.
+And of characters who could be considered antagonists, Yurio softens as he begins to come into his budding, if only implied, attraction to Otabek.
 (Though how implied is this REALLY?)
 And when it comes to JJ.
 Well, he’s straight, they can have him.

 And I’m not completely absolving *Yuri On Ice* for concealing queerness, but it does seem like I’m pointing out that there are many ways that queer-baiting can happen.
 Bear in mind that there is not as much ‘shipping’ of Yuri and Victor as there is with Reki and Langa.
 By all means, it’s there.
 But as someone who is not particularly involved in any shipping communities, there is not nearly as much spill-over for *Yuri on Ice* as there is for *Sk8*.
 It’s also interesting that the 2016 *Yuri on Ice* shippers went over to *Killing Stalking*, but we won’t talk about that.